Parking and return to Acton campus

-The parking office reception in the Anthony Low building is closed.
-Individuals can still contact the parking office Monday – Friday 9am – 5pm by:
+The parking office reception in the Anthony Low building will be open from 2 July 2020.
+Individuals may continue to contact the parking office by:

 Telephone: +2 6125 0179

-Parking infringements will still apply on a limited basis for:
+Parking infringements will still apply at all times for:

 1. Unsafe parking areas i.e. blocking emergency access routes